jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 		- some sort of 1d marching cubes which modifies a vector depending on context?
 			- potentially transformer related
 	- image <-> text interop using CLIP/unCLIP/DALL-E?
+- procedural city + building generation in minecraft + rtx using a codified version of [[thoughts/A Pattern Language]]
+- procedural visualization of digital garden as an actual garden to help you tend to it better
 - better search
 	- searching through vectors
 		- (no clue if this would work) integral images but applied to vector similarity search in text documents